 To his credit, Clum was an honest agent.
 Moreover, he made improvements to San Carlos for the benefit of his wards.
 By 1977, San Carlos had been transformed, at least in Clum’s fantasy world, into “… that wonderful reservation where all is peace, plenty, and happiness.”

 Decades later, Asa Daklugie, son of Chief Juh and nephew of Geronimo, described San Carlos from the Chiricahua Apache perspective.

 “San Carlos!
 That was the worst place in all the great territory stolen from the Apaches.
 If anyone ever lived there permanently, no Apache knew of it.
 Where there is no grass there is no game.
 Nearly all of the vegetation was cacti; and though in season a little cactus fruit was produced, the rest of the year the food was lacking.
 The heat was terrible.
 The water was terrible.
 What there was in the sluggish river was brackish and warm.”

 The Shaking Disease

 The brackish, warm water Daklugie referred to was just right for breeding millions of mosquitos.
 The mosquitos in turn delivered the protozoan parasite that invades red blood cells and causes the intermittent and remittent fever we know as malaria.
 Here, according to Daklugie, the Apaches experienced the “shaking disease”.
-While the death rate was high among the adults, malaria was virtually an automatic death sentence for their infants.
+While the death rate was high among adults, malaria was virtually an automatic death sentence for their infants.

-Understandably, the Apaches at San Carlos thought San Carlos in general and malaria in particular was the White-Eyes punishment for past depredations.
+Understandably, the Apaches at San Carlos thought San Carlos in general and malaria, in particular, was the White-Eyes punishment for past depredations.
 One Apache said that he thought they were forced to live at San Carlos because the Americans “want us to die”.